Zutubi/pulse/etc/README.txt

    you must set the value of PULSE_HOME to the absolute path of the directory.

-3. Once the archive is installed, you can start your pulse server by running the startup.sh script (startup.bat for Windows users) in the bin directory
+3. Once the archive is installed, you can start your pulse server by running the pulse script (pulse.bat for Windows users) in the bin directory:

+     $ ./bin/pulse start

 For an extended description of the installation process, please see the Getting